 What is VPN?

 Virtual Private Networking (VPN) facilitates secure remote computing by providing access to the GSD network which would otherwise be shielded by our firewall.
 With an active VPN connection you can run software that is network licensed and you can access file repositories that would normally be inaccessible, e.g. GSDServer.
-(Your remote internet service / data plan must be obtained separately and is a pre-requisite for VPN).
+Note: the VPN service is not an Internet Connection, it creates a secure connection to the University network using your existing Internet connection.

 Harvard's VPN Service is automatically activated for all GSD Students and will remain active until you are no longer a GSD Student.
 There is no need to sign-up.
 Please contact the Help Desk (617-496-3810) if you require any assistance.
 The Help Desk is located in L19 in the lower level of the Frances Loeb Library.